tink-ab/tink-link-ios/USAGE.md

 }
 ```

-After submitting the form new status updates will sent to the `progressHandler` in the `addCredentials` call.
+After submitting the form, further status updates will once again be sent to the `progressHandler` in the existing `addCredentials` call.

 ### Handling third party app authentication

-When `progressHandler` get a `awaitingThirdPartyAppAuthentication` status you need to try to open the url provided by `ThirdPartyAppAuthentication`.
-Check if the system can open the url or ask the user to download the app like this:
+Third party authentication is used to handle authentication outside of your app (such as app-to-app and app-to-web redirects).
+When the `progressHandler` emits a `awaitingThirdPartyAppAuthentication` status you need to try to open the URL provided by `ThirdPartyAppAuthentication`.
+Check if the system can open the URL or ask the user to download the app like this:

 ```swift
 if let deepLinkURL = thirdPartyAppAuthentication.deepLinkURL, UIApplication.shared.canOpenURL(deepLinkURL) {